 npm run test.
 Then open your browser on http://localhost:3050 to see the results,

-they will be updated live as you write your test.
+they will be updated live as you write your tests or update your files.

 Test files should end in